dansand/ResChapter/content/numpy.md

 seq = follow[:-1] == follow[1:]
 ```

-Your challeng is to combine the followinf two Python expressions to answer the question what is the overall frequency with which today's closing price _change_ follows yesterday's.
+Your challenge is to combine the following two Python expressions to answer the question what is the overall frequency with which today's closing price _change_ follows yesterday's.

 ```python